 Introduction: Why accessibility is crucial

-Accessibility means digital participation for everyone – regardless of disability or impairment.
-In Austria, about 760,000 people live with a registered disability (8.3% of the population).
-However, according to the report "People with Disabilities in Austria" by the Ministry of Social Affairs, 25% of the Austrian population between 15 and 89 years are restricted in everyday activities due to health reasons.
-For those over 74, this figure is even 59.4%.
-Across Europe, this amounts to over 100 million people.
+Accessibility means digital participation for everyone, regardless of disability or impairment.
+In Austria, around 760,000 people live with a registered disability (8.3% of the population).
+Yet according to the Ministry of Social Affairs report "People with Disabilities in Austria", 25% of Austrians aged 15 to 89 are restricted in everyday activities for health reasons.
+For those over 74, the figure rises to 59.4%.
+Across Europe, that adds up to more than 100 million people.

-These figures represent not only a social responsibility but also significant market potential.
-Websites that exclude 10–20% of potential users are giving away reach, turnover, and reputation.
+These figures represent both a social responsibility and significant market potential.
+Websites that shut out 10–20% of potential users are throwing away reach, revenue and reputation.

 Table of Contents